-Today, two hundred families from across the United States who have lost loved ones to overdose released an open letter urging lawmakers to stand firm against attempts to double down on the punitive policies of criminalization and prosecution as a response to the overdose crisis.
+Today, more than 400 hundred families from across the United States who have lost loved ones to overdose re-released an open letter urging lawmakers to stand firm against attempts to double down on the punitive policies of criminalization and prosecution as a response to the overdose crisis.
 In collaboration with Broken No More and the Drug Policy Alliance, these families are speaking out and calling on all lawmakers to oppose these failed drug war policies and instead embrace life-affirming, evidence-based health responses proven to save lives and prevent other families from experiencing the devastating loss of the one they love.

 “Opportunistic politicians supported by law enforcement are using the overdose crisis and parents’ grief to pass harsh drug laws that will only continue to fill our morgues and prisons,” states the open letter.
 “Punitive laws will not bring our loved ones back, but they will subject other parents’ children to more suffering and deny them the support that can keep them alive.”

 The letter signed by hundreds of families is being re-released a few days before two events taking place in Washington D.C. to remember and honor loved ones lost to overdose.

 A wave of harsh new laws is sweeping across the U.S. Red and blue states alike are increasingly passing new laws for mandatory minimums, drug-induced homicide, and increased penalties for possession of drugs, including fentanyl.
 This wave is being led by politicians who are interested in bringing back the failed drug war, only serving the purpose of threatening and stigmatizing specific groups of people while giving voters the appearance that something is being done about a problem, when in fact it will make the problem worse.

 Families are calling for proven investments in health alternatives.
 They are calling on lawmakers to decriminalize drug possession, increase harm reduction and addiction services, open overdose prevention centers, and provide evidence-based voluntary treatment options.